rydmike/flex_color_picker/README.md

 A common use case for a color picker is to show a color selection widget and allow users to select a new color in a dialog.
 The `ColorPicker` comes with a built-in dialog that can be used for this.
 Alternatively you can just use the `ColorPicker` widget and include it in your own dialog.

-For the dialog example we will show all the built in picker color selection options, except the combined primary and accent colors picker, and the black and white shades' picker.
+For the dialog example we will show all the built-in picker color selection options, except the combined primary and accent colors picker, and the black and white shades' picker.
 We will also add some custom colors for the **Custom** colors section of the `ColorPicker`.

 First we define our custom colors and from our color definitions we create primary and accent color swatches by using `ColorTools.createPrimarySwatch` or `ColorTools.createAccentSwatch` for accent color swatches.
 We add these color swatches as keys to a `ColorSwatch` `Map`, that we map to our own custom `String` name values for our custom color swatches.
 You don't have to use the `ColorTools` functions to create the color swatches from a color, you can just as well define and use your own custom hand tuned `ColorSwatch` swatches.
-The functions are just convenient helpers that can be used to make Material like color swatches from a single color.
+These `ColorTools` functions are just convenient helpers that can be used to make Material like primary and accent color swatches from a single color.

 ```dart
   // Define custom colors.
 The 'guide' color values are from